 Collaborative contracting strategies increase the bond on the network of commitments by aligning all the parties involved in the contract on a common goal.
 In traditional contracts, the incentives are aligned for one party to benefit at the expense of others.
 The remedy for this has been more control (insulin) to force people to behave properly.
 But the result has been what we call coordination waste, either in the form of waiting, excess bureaucracy, doing the wrong thing that will have to be corrected later, or doing things that do not add value to the project.
 Incentives – what’s in the contract – drive those behaviors.
 A more natural approach is to align the incentives so all parties benefit when the project benefits.

 Collaborative contracting models, particularly Integrated Project Delivery (IPD), provide an alternative to the traditional reliance on risk transfer and prescriptive contracts.
 To sketch a case in point around the illusions of certainty and control produced by traditional contracting, a Canadian infrastructure project – a new wastewater treatment plant – was contracted on a $525M fixed price, fixed schedule basis in 2017.
 Between 2018 and 2021, change orders took the “fixed price” first to $621M, and finally to $1B in 2021, when the contract fell apart.
 The parties are suing each other for $400M and $250M, which will cost the construction company and taxpayers millions in legal fees.
 But the shocking element came in 2023/24, when a new round of estimates, cost-plus design and remediation work indicated that the final cost would be $3.84B.
-Did project designers prescribe more insulin to treat the symptoms rather than tackling the disease holistically?
+Were project designers constrained by culture and corporate conventions to prescribing more insulin, rather than tackling the disease holistically?

 In contrast, IPD aligns participants around shared goals, encouraging collaboration similar to a comprehensive diabetes treatment plan that integrates lifestyle changes, diet, monitoring, and patient education for long-term success.
 However, implementing IPD without actively developing and fostering a culture of adaptability and mutual accountability is like increasing a diabetic patient’s medication without addressing their diet and exercise habits.
 The true power of IPD lies in its ability to offer a structure that provides a supportive environment to foster new behaviors that address systemic issues of inefficiency and relationships by making it easier to build a culture of trust, mutual accountability, and shared success, akin to helping a diabetic patient adopt sustainable, healthy habits rather than relying on temporary fixes.